 This is something to bear in mind, as many service providers do not allow torrent or illegal file downloading. uTorrent free version does not provide this option but you can choose to buy the Pro + VPN version when downloading.

-That said, if you’re looking to couple your torrenting client with a top-notch VPN, here are our TOP-3 picks for impervious safety and security.
+That said, if you’re looking to couple your torrenting client with a top-notch VPN, take a look at our best VPN picks for impervious safety and security.